Convergence of Gradient Descent on Separable Data: Adaptive Learning Rate

-Note that for quadratic norm steepest descent is simply gradient descent.
+It is easy to check that when $\norm{.}$ is the $L_2$ norm, steepest descent above is simply gradient descent.

-Next, we prove the generalized version of Theorem \ref{thm:sd-exp}, which applies to steepest descent (instead of just gradient descent): \begin{theorem} {\emph{\textbf{[Generalized Theorem \ref{thm:sd-exp}]}}} For any separable data set (Definition \ref{def: the data is separable}) and any initial point $\w(0)$, consider steepest descent updates with a fixed step size $\eta$ and exponential loss $\ell(u)=\exp(-u)$.
+Next, we prove the generalized version of Theorem \ref{thm:sd-exp}, which applies to steepest descent (instead of just gradient descent).
+For fixed step sizes, the proof is essentially same as in the proof of Theorem $5$ in \citet{gunasekar2018implicit} where in the end we add the computation of rates. \begin{theorem} {\emph{\textbf{[Generalized Theorem \ref{thm:sd-exp}]}}} For any separable data set and any initial point $\w(0)$, consider steepest descent updates with a fixed step size $\eta$ and exponential loss $\ell(u)=\exp(-u)$.

 Let us assume that $\norm{\x_n}_* \le 1$.
-If the step size $\eta = \frac{1}{\cL(\w(0))}$ , then the iterates $\w(t)$ satisfy: In particular, if there is a unique maximum-$\|.\|$ margin solution $\w^\star_{\|.\|}=\arg\max_{\w} \min_{n} \frac{\innerprod{\w}{\x_n}}{\|w\|}$, then $\bar{\w}_\infty=\lim_{t\to\infty}\frac{\w(t)}{\|\w(t)\|}=\w^\star _{\|.\|}$. \end{theorem}
+If the step size $\eta \le \frac{1}{\cL(\w(0))}$ , then the iterates $\w(t)$ satisfy: In particular, if there is a unique maximum-$\|.\|$ margin solution $\w^\star_{\|.\|}=\arg\max_{\w} \min_{n} \frac{\innerprod{\w}{\x_n}}{\|\w\|}$, then $\lim\limits_{t\to\infty}\frac{\w(t)}{\|\w(t)\|}=\w^\star _{\|.\|}$. \end{theorem}